awslabs/Agent-EvalKit/commands/quick.md

      - [ ] Step 5 – `evalkit.eval`
      - [ ] Step 6 – `evalkit.report`

-   - Update this checklist as the user tells you which steps are done.
+   - Update this checklist as the user tells you which steps are done

 ---